Shanghai Cooperation Organization Summit in Qingdao

 “I suggest considering the development of a common electronic platform, let us say, SCO’s IT ecosystem that will incorporate the possibilities of electronic mass media, social networks, e-trade and many more,” the head of state said.

-“Belarus totally supports control over peaceful use of nuclear energy and equitable and mutually beneficial cooperation while using nuclear energy for peaceful purposes as it is envisaged in the Astana Declaration of the SCO Heads of State,” Alexander Lukashenko said.
+“Belarus totally supports control over peaceful use of nuclear energy and equitable and mutually beneficial cooperation while using nuclear energy for peaceful purposes as it is envisaged in the Astana Declaration of the SCO Heads of State,” Aleksandr Lukashenko said.

 The President believes that further cooperation in boosting nuclear security, peaceful uses of nuclear energy and research in this field can become one of the areas of considerable mutual interest for the SCO states.

-“The organizational level and the form of our today’s work can serve as an example for all international organizations suggesting that one should work instead of making the rounds from hall to hall forgetting about the need to listen to each other,” Alexander Lukashenko said.
+“The organizational level and the form of our today’s work can serve as an example for all international organizations suggesting that one should work instead of making the rounds from hall to hall forgetting about the need to listen to each other,” Aleksandr Lukashenko said.

 The President reviewed the results of China’s presidency in the SCO that is coming to an end this year.
-Alexander Lukashenko believes that it was of historic importance.
+Aleksandr Lukashenko believes that it was of historic importance.
 “As China came forward with its Community of Common Destiny concept for all the states, it has made a considerable contribution to overcoming new challenges and threats and making the world a safer and more prosperous place,” the Belarusian head of state noted.